ananyarastogi2004/IPL_Match_Prediction/README.md

 Wickets Out : 3

-Output we get is:
+The output we get is:

 Chennai Super Kings - 87%

 Mumbai Indians - 13%

-The chances of CSK winning the match is predicted by model as 87% and MI is 13 %
+The chances of CSK winning the match is predicted by the model as 87%, and MI is 13 %